 If necessary, clean the mother with a warm, damp cloth, but avoid doing the same to the puppies.
 Ensuring she is free from blood, fluid or tissues will help reduce the chance of infection.
 She is likely to leak for a few weeks after giving birth, and this is fine unless it becomes gray or smells, in which case she may have an infection.

 Some dogs become very picky after giving birth so make sure that you give them more tasty food with a good amount of protein since pups will draw everything with milk.
+You can feed them with puppy food too, check our list here of the best ones on the market.

 Allow the mother and puppies to rest, but make sure you check on them regularly.
 She should be alert, quickly resume eating (probably more than usual, especially with a large litter!) and nurse the puppies.
 Make sure to watch out for potential health issues – the vet will be able to give you a detailed rundown.